 - Allow to cool on a wire rack and frost with ganache or chocolate buttercream and top with citrus peel.

-Instructions for Optional Ganache
+Instructions for Ganache Frosting

 - To make ganache for these cupcakes, simply heat the cream in a saucepan over a medium heat until simmering.
 Allow to simmer for a couple of minutes (but do not bring to a boil) and then pour over the chocolate chips in a heat proof bowl.
 Let this sit for about 2 minutes to begin melted and then stir until smooth.